Uganda Tourist Attractions – Places To Visit In Uganda (What To See In Uganda?)

 Uganda is one of the best-gifted countries in Africa with a diversity of foods that are embedded in its different ethnic tribes each with its staple food.
 In addition to traditional local foods in Uganda, Uganda has embraced a vast array of international cuisines.

 i) Local Ugandan Food

-The main Ugandan foods include stew of meat, fish, beans or groundnuts served with posho (maize meal) and matooke (mashed green bananas).
+The main Ugandan foods include a stew of meat, fish, beans, or groundnuts served with posho (maize meal) and matooke (mashed green bananas).

 Cassava, potatoes, yam, and are also common starches.
 Popular drinks are tea and coffee – two of Uganda’s crops – as well as lager beer, banana, and millet beer.

 Rolex – the snack – is a shortening of rolled eggs.
-The popular dish, found at roadside stalls throughout Uganda, is made from a vegetable omelette with added tomatoes wrapped up in a chapati.
+The popular dish, found at roadside stalls throughout Uganda, is made from a vegetable omelet with added tomatoes wrapped up in chapati.
 The snack is regarded as Uganda’s favorite fast food.

 ii) International Cuisine